solgenomics/d3-pedigree-tree/README.md

 #### Transformations

 All layout information is returned with X/Y coordindates.
-As such, a verticaly-oriented pedigree tree can be created by simply flipping the X and Y coordinates.
+As such, a vertically-oriented pedigree tree can be created by simply flipping the X and Y coordinates.
 To ease more complicated transformations, the X-range and Y-range are returned in the resulting layout object.

 ## Installing